Bancroft welcomes you!

 Assistance for Utility Customers

-Residents are encouraged to contact the Idaho Department of Health and Welfare at (208) 232-1114 or visit: energy@seicaa.org
+Residents needing utility assistance with utilities can contact the Idaho Department of Health and Welfare (208) 232-1114 or visit: energy@seicaa.org

-Dogs-All dogs in the city limits must be licensed See City Code 5-3A-3
+-All dogs in the city limits must be licensed See City Code 5-3A-3 Temporary licenses can be purchased for a minimal charge

 Snow Removal-Remove vehicles, garbage cans, & other obstacles from streets during heavy snowfall